How to move your iPhone or iPad backups to an external hard drive

 This is the more difficult and most important step to moving your iOS backups to an external hard drive.
 If you don't perform this step, iTunes won't be able to back up your iPhone or iPad anymore.
 You'll have to manually move the folders back to your Mac instead.

-In this step, you'll create a symlink, or symbolic link.
+In this step, you'll create a symlink — or symbolic link.
 When you create a symlink, you are creating a new path for iTunes to take to get to the backups folder.
-It is sort of like creating an alias in Finder, but works more reliably with iTunes.
+It is sort of like creating an alias in Finder, but it works more reliably with iTunes.

 Former iMore writer and Mac genius (seriously, he's a genius with a Mac) Peter Cohen explains symlinks perfectly.